PonteIneptique/Georges/README.md

 Georges
 =======
-This is an automated conversion made by Thibault Clerice for the [Georges Latin dictionary](http://outils.biblissima.fr/collatinus/ressources/Georges_1913.xml) found on [Biblissima](http://outils.biblissima.fr)
+This is an automated conversion made by Thibault Clérice for the [Georges Latin dictionary](http://outils.biblissima.fr/collatinus/ressources/Georges_1913.xml) found on [Biblissima](http://outils.biblissima.fr)

 There is a small sample available in `output/sample.xml` to check the formatting and potential error of the transformation